DallanQ/splendor/Manual.md

 The player who purchases this card wins 4 prestige points.
 Owning this card allows the player to benefit from a blue bonus.
 To purchase this card, the player must spend 3 blue tokens, 3 black tokens, and 6 white tokens.

-> Image of 6 white tokens, 3 blue tokens, and 3 black tokens with an equal to sign pointing to the same number of tokens on a development card with 4 prestige points in the upper-left corner.
+> Image of 6 Diamond (white), 3 Sapphire (blue), and 3 Onyx (black) tokens with an equal to sign pointing to the same number of tokens on a development card with 4 prestige points in the upper-left corner.

 ## The noble tiles (page 3)